Sequential Fundraising and Mutual Insurance: Analysis

 \subsection{Equilibrium Characterization and Irregular States}

 We summarize the above sections with a characterization of the MPE of a sequential fundraising.

-\begin{corollary}[Equilibrium Characterization] Except at irregular states $(L, B, n)$, at public likelihood $L$, $B$ investments outstanding and $n$ players remaining, there is a unique pure MPE in which, in every subgame, all players play threshold strategies.
-The playable threshold strategies $\mathcal{S}(x)$ are those that satisfy \eqref{threshold}, and the MPE strategy is the one with a highest type-independent utility expectation, as given in \eqref{pi_diff}, where, in case of equality in utility expectations, the strategy with highest value of \eqref{discriminator} is played in MPE.
-The state is irregular if \eqref{discriminator} fails to discriminate between two or more equally-optimal strategies in any subgame. \end{corollary}
+\begin{corollary}[Equilibrium Characterization] At every state $(L, B, n)$ that is not irregular, there is a unique pure MPE in which, in every subgame, all players play threshold strategies.
+The playable threshold strategies $\mathcal{S}(x)$ are those that satisfy \eqref{threshold}, and the strategy played in MPE is the one with highest type-independent utility expectation, as given in \eqref{pi_diff}.
+In case of a tie between strategies for maximal utility expectation, the maximal-utility strategy with highest value of discriminator \eqref{discriminator} is played in MPE.
+The state is irregular if \eqref{discriminator} fails to discriminate between two or more equally-optimal strategies in any subgame, or if the uniquely-optimal strategy's threshold is not continuous at $L$ for the given $B, n$. \end{corollary}

-As the corollary states, an irregular state is one where any subgame has multiple MPE's.
+As the corollary states, an irregular state is one where any subgame has multiple MPE's, or if an arbitrarily-small change in $L$ results in a finite change in the equilibrium threshold (as, e.g., in Figure \ref{fig:6580} at $L \simeq 2.2$).
 Consequently, the following is a recursive characterization of these states.